joehalloran/sql-coursework/README.md

 1 row in set (0.01 sec)
 ```

+### Final Answer
+There are 7 surgeries in the N17 area with 52248 patients

 ## b) Which practice prescribed the most beta blockers per registered patients in total over the two month period?

-This queries requires a definition of "beta-blockers", which was found here:
+This queries requires a definition of "beta-blockers".
+A list was found on the NHS choices website *(Beta-blockers - NHS Choices (2017))*.
-(Commonly use beta-blockers - NHS)[http://www.nhs.uk/conditions/beta-blockers/pages/introduction.aspx]

 The term "prescribed the most" also requires some consideration.
 If we are counting the number of times a beta-blockers was prescribed we would have to look at the 'items' column.
 If we were looking at the sheer amount of drugs that was given to patients, we should look at 'quantity'.
-My gut instinct lead me to look at the number of prescriptions and therefore focus on a sum of 'items'.
+I felt focussing on the sum of 'items' would best reflect the question.

 I also decided to return the top 10 practices, to see if the top item is an outlier.